sheetaluk/nex/README.md

 For better UX, usernames in the UI can be highlighted.

-If this were a growing project, more thought needs to be put into directory layout.
+If this were a growing project, more thought could be put into directory layout.

 ## Here is a screenshot
 ![Alt text](https://cloud.githubusercontent.com/assets/502186/12698482/69e45cd6-c76b-11e5-86ae-1019de82e183.png)